Work for Us - FAQs

 In addition, all staff, new and returning, will complete COVID-specific training module.

-If the face-to-face training goes ahead and you are a returning staff member and two full years has passed since you last attended UAC training, then you must attend before working this season.
+If you are a returning staff member and two full years has passed since you last attended UAC training, then you must also complete the Safeguarding and Behaviour & Welfare online modules before working this season.

 Details of how to access the online training will be included in your offer paperwork.